Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Walking among the Painted Hills and seeing the phenomenon up close is an unforgettable experience.

-Red Scar Knoll Trail (Rating 3/5)
+Red Scar Knoll Trail (rating 3/5)

 Red Scar Knoll Trail.
 Painted Hills National Park, Oregon.